schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 Flow sheet for closed-loop recycling process.
 ```

-The {attr}`~CADETProcess.processModel.FlowSheet.output_states` attribute of the flow sheet, which controls the flow of unit operations downstream of the column, must be modified to realize the recycling.

 ```{figure} ./figures/clr_events.png
 :name: clr_events

 Events for closed-loop recycling process.
 ```

+The {attr}`~CADETProcess.processModel.FlowSheet.output_states` attribute of the flow sheet, which controls the flow of unit operations downstream of the column, must be modified to realize the recycling.
-To minimize the number of explicitly defined event times, event dependencies are introduced:
+To reduce the number of explicitly defined event times, event dependencies are introduced:
-Recycling starts immediately after injection ends, and elution begins only after recycling concludes.
+Recycling starts immediately after injection ends, and elution begins once recycling concludes.
+For this demonstration, a difficult separation problem in the linear range is considered (see {numref}`model_parameters`).
+The components have similar binding affinities, creating a significant elution overlap that makes separation challenging for conventional methods.
-{numref}`fig_clr_demo` depict the concentration profiles of a closed-loop recycling (CLR) process at the column outlet and system outlet, respectively.
+{numref}`fig_clr_demo` depicts the concentration profiles of a closed-loop recycling (CLR) process at the column outlet and system outlet, respectively.
 The profiles showcase how the recycled material does not fully exit the system before the end of the recycling phase.

 ```{code-cell} ipython3